manojvn2612/mnist-predict/README.md

 # mnist-predict
-Used tensorflow and keras to predict the no. from image
+ML model using ANN and CNN to predict numbers